Photo Composition: Where Do You Want the Viewer to Look?

 Not what's in front of you.
 Not what's technically impressive.
 What do you want the viewer's eye to find, linger on, and remember?

 That answer changes everything, because if you want viewers to see a person's eyes, you compose differently than if you want them to see loneliness.
 If you want them to see the scale of a mountain, you compose differently than if you want them to feel the danger of a cliff edge.
+Landscape composition and portrait composition are built on the same principles, applied to very different subjects.

 Every composition technique in this guide serves that central question.
 Leading lines guide the eye somewhere specific.
 Negative space creates breathing room around something important.
 Framing isolates what matters from what doesn't.